sussexrick/govuk-design-system/src/components/exit-this-page/index.md

 Give users a way to quickly exit a service, website or application quickly and safely.

-This component must be used together with the pattern to help a user [exit the page quickly](/patterns/exit-the-page-quickly/).
+For service journeys, this component must be used together with the pattern to help a user [exit the page quickly](/patterns/exit-the-page-quickly/).

 ## When to use this component